Denver mayor runoff centers on fast growth, gentrification

-DENVER (AP) — A Denver mayoral runoff election characterized by feisty debate over the city’s economic and population boom concludes Tuesday, with Michael Hancock seeking a third term against an upstart challenge from urban development consultant Jamie Giellis in the officially nonpartisan election.
+DENVER (AP) — Denver voters were turning in their ballots Tuesday in a mayoral runoff election characterized by a feisty debate over the city’s economic and population boom, a race pitting two-term incumbent Michael Hancock against urban development consultant Jamie Giellis.

 Hancock insists Giellis (GILL-lis), a first-time candidate, lacks the understanding and experience needed to manage growth in a city that’s added nearly 100,000 jobs since he was elected in 2011.